RichiUZH/course/exercises/journal/exercise01-journal.md

 As a first approach the given code was used to find a convergence point.
 As Far as I tested the maximum utility is somewhere around 0.5313999999999999 work time either working more or working less results in a decreased utility.

+After maximizing the Utility function a global maximum was found at 0.53125 as we can see with the try and error approach we got very close to the actual maximum.